Key Takeaways:

 It’s true, divorce can be mean, nasty, and riddled with conflict.
 But it doesn’t have to be.
-Summary dissolution offers an alternative.
-In certain cases, if a couple meets a specific set of criteria, it’s possible to get a quick, easy divorce in California.
+Summary dissolution offers an alternative in certain cases.

 What Is A Summary Dissolution?

-Summary dissolution presents a solution in the case of short marriages with few complications where the spouses are on the same page.
-Only an option in particular circumstances, not every couple qualifies.
+Summary dissolution is an option for short marriages with few complications when the spouses are on the same page.
+It is only an option in particular circumstances, and not every couple qualifies.
+Most people will have to go through the normal steps to get a divorce.

-Most people will have to go through normal steps to get a divorce.
 To be eligible for summary dissolution, you have to check off several boxes relating to the length of your marriage, debt, assets, children, and more.

-How Can You Qualify For A Summary Dissolution?
+Do You Qualify For A Summary Dissolution?

-If you meet the requirements, and if you and your spouse are generally on the same page, this may be a way to shorten and streamline the divorce process.
+If you meet the requirements and if you and your spouse are generally on the same page, this may be a way to shorten and streamline the divorce process.
 As mentioned earlier, not every union qualifies for summary dissolution.

 Length of Marriage: